-If you have been trying to harness the power of data science and machine learning — but, like many teams, struggling to produce results — there’s a secret you are missing out on.
-All of those models and sophisticated insights require lots of good data, and the best way to get good data quickly is by using DataOps.
+If you have been trying to harness the power of data science and machine learning —but, like many teams, struggling to produce results— there’s a secret you are missing out on.
+Building models and extracting sophisticated insights requires lots of good data, and the best way to get good data quickly is by using DataOps.

 What is DataOps?
-It’s a way of thinking about how an organization deals with data.
-It’s a set of tools to automate processes and empower individuals.
-And it’s a new DataOps Engineer role designed to make that thinking real by managing and building those tools.
+It’s a way of thinking about how an organization deals with data and a set of tools to automate processes and empower individuals.
+And, in order to make this philosophy real in your organization, it may mean you need a new DataOps Engineer role to design, manage, and build those tools.

-DataOps was inspired by DevOps, which brought the power of agile development to operations (infrastructure management and production deployment).
-DevOps transformed the way that software development is done; and now DataOps is transforming the way that data management is done.
+DataOps was inspired by DevOps, which brought the power of agile development to operations, which refers to infrastructure management and production deployment more specifically.
+DevOps revolutionized software development, and now DataOps is transforming data management.

 For larger enterprises with a dedicated data engineering team, DataOps is about breaking down barriers and re-aligning priorities.
-For smaller startup teams like ours, DataOps enables the tackling of large and complex data problems that previously were beyond reach.
+For smaller startup teams like ours, DataOps enables tackling large and complex data problems that previously were beyond our reach.

 There have been some other takes on the principles that make up DataOps, but this is our list: